 Note: HPC password changes and resets may take up to one hour to process.
 During this time your old password will continue to work.
 If your password still has not changed after an hour, contact us at email@example.com.

-Principal Investigators of OSC projects are responsible for updating their authorized user list, their outside funding sources, and their publications and presentations that acknowledge OSC.
+Principal Investigators of OSC projects are responsible for updating their authorized user list, their outside funding sources, and their publications and presentations that cite OSC.
 All of these tasks can be accomplished through the ARMSTRONG portal (https://armstrong.osc.edu).
 PIs are also responsible for monitoring their project's Resource Unit balance and for submitting a proposal to the Allocations Committee of the Statewide Users Group before the balance goes negative.
 Projects with negative balances are subject to restrictions, causing submitted jobs to have lower priority in the queue.

 Eligible Principal Investigators must be tenure-track faculty members or permanent research scientists at Ohio colleges or universities.
 All other researchers, such as postdoctoral researchers, graduate students, and undergraduate students, may be authorized users under a project led by an eligible PI.